-Use of RE-SAVE on SRM and HFS may leave temporary files on the mass storage media if CLR I/O (Break) or RESET (SHIFT-PAUSE or Shift-Break) is pressed or a TIMEOUT occurs during the RE-SAVE.
+Use of RE-SAVE on SRM and HFS may leave temporary files on the mass storage media if CLR I/O (Break) or RESET (SHIFT)-PAUSE or Shift-Break) is pressed or a TIMEOUT occurs during the RE-SAVE.
 The file name of the temporary file is a 10-character name (the first is an alpha character, others are digits) derived from the value of the workstation's real-time clock when the interruption occurred.
 You may wish to check the contents of any such file before purging.

-The temporary file name begins with rmbt followed by a letter and the BASIC/UX process id.
+The temporary file name begins with RMB followed by the last 4 digits of the BASIC/UX process id and 3 digits from the system clock.